ntczkjfg/joplin-plugin-collapsible-block/README.md

 ## Screenshots

-Three collapsibles, with one nested inside another, all closed
+Various headings and collapsible blocks, all open, with colors enabled
 ![](screenshots/1.png)

-Various headings and collapsible blocks, all open, with colors enabled
+The same note, with some headings and blocks collapsed
 ![](screenshots/2.png)

-The same note, with some headings and blocks collapsed

 ## Settings
 There is a settings page for the plugin in the Joplin options.
 There, you can: